Billaferd/QuantumNexus/Species.md

 - Channeling divine energy for devastating area-of-effect attacks
 - Purification rituals to cleanse corrupted areas or units

+### Backstory

+The Lumina Theocracy evolved from beings of pure energy, believing themselves to be manifestations of divine light.
+Their society is built around the worship of cosmic order and the spread of illumination throughout the universe.

+In their early history, the Lumina saw it as their holy mission to guide or subjugate "lesser" races.
+This led to a crusade against the nascent Aetherian Enclave, whom they viewed as upstarts trying to attain godhood.
+The war reshaped entire star systems and only ended when the Aetherians achieved their energy ascension, forcing the Lumina to acknowledge them as equals.

+The Lumina's next major conflict came with the emergence of the Voidborn.
+Seeing these dark matter entities as an affront to their light-based philosophy, the Lumina launched a holy war to purge them from the galaxy.
+This ongoing conflict has lasted for millennia, with neither side able to gain a decisive advantage.

+In their zeal, the Lumina have often come into conflict with other factions.
+They maintain a tense relationship with the Verdant Symbiosis, viewing their manipulation of life as potentially heretical.
+Similarly, they watch the Geomantic Order with suspicion, concerned about their ability to communicate with and influence entire planets.

+However, the Lumina have found some allies.
+They maintain cordial relations with the Photonic Chorus, seeing them as kindred light-based entities, though theological differences prevent a fuller alliance.
+More surprisingly, they've developed a working relationship with the Axiom Network, finding common ground in their pursuit of cosmic order, albeit through very different means.

+In recent times, the Lumina Theocracy has been forced to moderate its zealotry somewhat, recognizing the need for allies in the face of threats like the Voidborn.
+This has led to a gradual shift towards a more diplomatic approach, though their fundamental belief in their divine mission remains unchanged.

 ## 8. Mycelial Network

 - **Type**: Fungal Consciousness